pdoehle/swc-notes/git.md

 - Version control systems you may already be familiar with: Microsoft Word's Track Changes, Google Docs' version history, or LibreOffice's Recording and Displaying Changes.

-- Version control systems start with a base document and then record each change separately, like the recording of a tape the can be reewound.
+- Version control systems start with a base document and then record each change separately, like the recording of a tape the can be rewound.

 - If you think of the changes as separate from the document itself, you can have multiple versions of the same document.